 Using PostgreSQL Performance Investigator (PI)

 The PostgreSQL Performance Investigator (PostgreSQL PI) provides a more in-depth analysis and investigation of the Instance activity and resource consumption.
-The PostgreSQL PI dashboard displays the following components:

 The Instance View - Provides the ability to investigate and analyze the resource consumption of the instance.